Vanyume

 The Vanyume or Desert Serrano are an Indigenous people of Southern California.
-Traditional Vanyume territory extended along the Mojave River from the Eastern Mojave Desert to present day Victorville and may have included portions of southern Antelope Valley.
+Historical Vanyume territory extended along the Mojave River from the Eastern Mojave Desert to present-day Victorville, and may have included portions of southern Antelope Valley.
 The major village of Wá’peat was part of this area.

-Though the Vanyume were closely related to the neighboring Serrano people linguistically and culturally, the two groups were politically distinct prior to European contact.
-Because all documented Vanyume villages had been abandoned prior to the development of modern ethnographic fieldwork, ethnographic information on the Vanyume is limited.
+Though the Vanyume were closely related to the neighboring Serrano people linguistically and culturally, the two groups were politically distinct before European contact.
+Because all documented Vanyume villages had been abandoned before modern ethnographic fieldwork emerged, ethnographic information on the Vanyume is limited.

 Name

-The first European to mention the Vanyume, Father Francisco Garcés, referred to the group using the Mohave exonym Beñemé.
+The first European to mention the Vanyume, Father Francisco Garcés, referred to the group using the Mojave exonym Beñemé.
 Vanyumé, a variation of the term, was later adopted by ethnographer Alfred Louis Kroeber.